Preparing For Surgery

 Arrange for help.
 After a total joint replacement, you won’t be able to drive for a few weeks.
 Perhaps a family member or friend can deliver groceries and help run errands.
 If you live alone, ask someone to stay with you for a few days after surgery.
 By planning ahead now, you will have less to worry about during recovery.

 It is very important that you feel comfortable about your surgery.
 Any questions you may have are important questions.
-Please do not hesitate to call us at 301-565-3305 and speak with Laura.
+Please do not hesitate to call our Surgical Coordinator at 301-565-3305.
 Our goal is to have you lead a healthy life.